Logging AFib Episodes

 Add Episode Details

-After starting an episode, you can add details like:
+After starting an episode, at any time you can add details like:

 - Start/End Time: Automatically tracked, or edit manually